 Alert Logic generates security incidents for some of the firewall applications listed above based on log data.
 Incidents generated relate to suspicious and malicious behavior, exposures, and new service resource discovery.
-To learn more about the security incidents Alert Logic generates from log data collected from the firewall application, see Firewall Incidents.
+To learn more about the security incidents Alert Logic generates from log data collected from the firewall application, see Firewall Incidents and Log Configuration.

 Configure your applications

 The instructions below provide a basic workflow for configuring an application.
 Application requirements vary and often require different information.
 For instructions on how to integrate a specific application, see the Log Collectors Configuration Guide.